-We collaborate with various organizations including our Global Compact Local Networks to promote Collective Action efforts.
-Our efforts aim to increase business integrity, enhance transparency and bring the private sector, governments, and civil society together to collectively advance the anti-corruption agenda and contribute to the achievement of the UN Sustainable Development Goals –specifically Sustainable Development Goal 16 and target 16.5 on fighting corruption.
+We collaborate with various organizations including our Global Compact Local Networks (GCLNs) to promote Collective Action efforts.
+Our efforts aim to increase business integrity, enhance transparency and bring the private sector, governments, and civil society together to collectively advance the anti-corruption agenda and contribute to the achievement of the UN Sustainable Development Goals – specifically Sustainable Development Goal 16 and target 16.5 on fighting corruption.

-Through the second round of funding from the Siemens Integrity Initiative we have carried out activities specifically focused on advancing collective action efforts in Egypt, Kenya, Nigeria and Japan, and will also start working in Brazil (click here to see projects carried out in the first round).
-The following two main projects are under way:
+Through the first two rounds of funding from the Siemens Integrity Initiative, we have carried out activities specifically focused on advancing Collective Action efforts in Brazil, Egypt, India, Japan, Kenya, Nigeria, and South Africa (click here to see projects carried out in the first and second funding rounds).